Skip to main content

 9. Initial contact with the PRFC or family in the home.
 The assessment or investigation includes a visit to the child's home, per 10A O.S. § 1-2-105, unless there is reason to believe there is an extreme safety risk to the child or CW specialist.

-(1) Contact with the family is made by an unannounced home visit.
+(1) The CW specialist makes contact with the family by an unannounced home visit.

 (2) The CW specialist introduces himself or herself and explains the reason for the visit in a non-accusatory, courteous manner and shows the family an OKDHS employee identification card.

-(4) The PRFC is given OKDHS Publication No. 87-02, Questions and Answers for Parents about Child Protective Services.
+(4) The CW specialist gives the PRFC OKDHS Publication No. 87-02, Questions and Answers for Parents about Child Protective Services.

 (5) During the assessment or investigation, the CW specialist gathers, per OAC 340:75-1-26 ITS and OAC 340:75-19-8, demographic information for each family member that includes the person's: